Light Aircraft Pilots Licence (LAPL)

 It will not be necessary to hold a Class 1 or Class 2 medical: Instead, there will be a specific LAPL Medical Certificate.

-Details are still being finalised but it will probably run on a medical standard similar to that of a DVLA HGV driving licence
+The medical standard similar to that of a DVLA HGV driving licence but does have some specific standards for particular conditions.

 The DVLA medical guidelines can be found here: DVLA Medical Guidelines

-Important note: please ensure you bring photo identification with you to your appointment.
+Important note: please ensure you bring photo identification with you to your appointment and any previous medical certificate.
 This will need to be produced at the time of your medical examination.

 Medicals can be undertaken by the Pilots registered GP or an AME